In the guide

 Right to a discount

-Above £5,000, if the misleading or aggressive practice led the consumer to pay more than the market price for the product, the price is reduced to the market price.
+Above £5,000, if the misleading or aggressive practice led the consumer to pay more than the market price for the product, then the price is reduced to the market price.
 Otherwise, the fixed-percentage discounts will still apply.
-A consumer may also claim a discount instead of unwinding a contract where the right to unwind still exists, but the consumer does not wish to end the contract.

 Damages